Ronald dela Rosa and Bong Go 2022 presidential campaigns: Go's withdrawal

 Go announced his intention to withdraw his candidacy on November 30, 2021, leaving his party PDP–Laban with no formal candidate for the presidency.
 Go said he would not want President Duterte to be "trapped", for him to contribute to the chief executive's problems and also added that his family was also against his bid.
 PDP–Laban on their part said they are "keeping all options open" in regards to their plan for the 2022 elections following Go's withdrawal.

 On December 14, 2021, two weeks after he announced his intention to withdraw, Go formally withdrew his candidacy by personally lodging it at the COMELEC's main office in Manila.

 Senatorial slate

 The faction of PDP–Laban under Alfonso Cusi, has announced the following as being part of their senatorial slate.
 The list was announced prior to Go's filing of candidacy for presidency.
+The PDP-Laban Cusi Faction slate called "Tuloy ang Pagbabago."

+The slogan is "MAPAPALACAS BAYANG PILIPINAS" It is an acronym of the candidates' names, with MA standing for Marcoleta, PA standing for Panelo, PA standing for Padilla, LA standing for Langit, CAS Standing for Castriciones, B is standing for Belgica and P standing for Pimentel-Naik.